Esri/SystemLogParser/README.md

  - If performing Web (IIS) log analysis, it is recommended to have the Log File Rollover Schedule set to Hourly or Daily (from the Internet Information Services Manager)

 - *If using Windows 8, .NET Framework 3.5 (in addition to 4.8) must be enabled per Microsoft documentation
-- **If using Windows 8.1 or Windows 10, .NET Framework 3.5 (in addition to 4.8) must be enabled per Microsoft documentation
+- **If using Windows 8.1 or greater, the .NET Framework 3.5 (in addition to 4.8) must be enabled per Microsoft documentation
 - ***Not relevant if logs are consumed directly from the file system (e.g. reading the local disk or via CIFS share)

 #### System Recommendations: